eyereasoner/eye/teaching/EYE-teaching.md

 ## What Makes It Different: A Hybrid Approach

-EYE teaching stands out by combining the creative flexibility of generative AI with the formal rigor of symbolic systems.
+EYE Teaching stands out by combining the creative flexibility of generative AI with the formal rigor of symbolic systems.
 This hybrid approach offers several unique advantages.

   * **Self-Contained, Self-Checking Outputs:** The LLM's primary output is a single, runnable Python program with its own built-in test harness (**Check**).
 Every execution produces both a result (**Answer**) and an independent verification.
 This builds immense trust and reliability, moving beyond the "black box" paradigm.